Crosspointe C

 No analysis available

-I searched for any explicit monthly parking charge, parking rental amount, or additional parking cost.
-The remarks only indicate that a second parking stall can be rented and prepaid for one year, without giving a monthly fee.
+I searched for an explicit monthly parking charge, parking rental amount, or additional parking cost.
+The remarks indicate a rented parking option, but they do not provide a fee, so the monthly cost is unknown.

 No analysis available